onap/policy-clamp/docs/index.rst

 ------------
 A [docker-compose example file](extra/docker/clamp/docker-compose.yml) can be found under the [extra/docker/clamp/ folder](extra/docker/).

-Once the image has been built and is available locally, you can use the `docker-compose up` command to deploy a prepopullated database and a clamp instance available on [http://localhost:8080/designer/index.html](http://localhost:8080/designer/index.html).
+Once the image has been built and is available locally, you can use the `docker-compose up` command to deploy a prepopullated database and a CLAMP instance available on [http://localhost:8080/designer/index.html](http://localhost:8080/designer/index.html).

 Configuration
 -------------